 For more details and ideas, I have a whole post on laid-back things to do in Cusco that will help you fill your days.

-If you acclimatise quickly, you could get more active and consider fitting in a visit to Rainbow Mountain and/or the Sacred Valley of the Incas, Moray and the salt mines of Maras.
+If you acclimatise quickly, you could get more active and consider fitting in one or more day trips from Cusco to Rainbow Mountain and/or the Sacred Valley of the Incas, Moray and the salt mines of Maras or the ruins at Pisac.

 I didn’t visit Rainbow Mountain on my trip (somehow it just wasn’t on my radar when I planned my trip), but I wish I had!